 Many will have gone through the profile builder, which gives Paddy Power information relating to how the user interacts with retail betting products and services, as well as their local shop, their favourite team, and valuable betting pattern information.
 'Essentially,' explains Alex, 'we've given them the ability to analyse that % of the community that they just didn't have any information for.'

-‘With both of the games we put in place, we saw a massive shift in engagement during the week,' continues Alex.
+While all of our work with Paddy Power has revolved around ways in which we can increase engagement with retail betting services, our free-to-play games have proven particularly successful in this respect.‘With both of the games we put in place, we saw a massive shift in engagement during the week,' continues Alex.
 'You can't build something that users only think about once.
 Instead, you need a system that they're continually engaging with and that regularly poses questions that require a response.'

 Our free-to-play games were designed with this philosophy in mind and have been key to opening up habitual, weekend retail betters to midweek engagement with Paddy Power products and services.

 Though our relationship with Paddy Power began by providing a single software solution, it’s now reached a point at which we’ve assumed a full product management role.
 In many ways, we’re operating as an external product team for one of Paddy Power’s key retail technologies.
 This ability to handle the entire product lifecycle ensures that we’re developing solutions that meet the client’s precise specifications and providing them with a full range of services, including product analytics.